jondeuce/mwiexamples/README.md

 1. Visit the [Julia downloads page](https://julialang.org/downloads/) and download Julia v1.6.0 or higher for your operating system (use the most up-to-date stable release of Julia for best performance)
 2. After placing the downloaded folder (named e.g. `julia-1.6.0`) in an appropriate location, add the `julia` executable (located in e.g. `julia-1.6.0/bin/julia`) to your system path

+Alternatively:

+1. Download the [`juliaup`](https://github.com/JuliaLang/juliaup) cross-platform Julia installer and follow the [installation instructions](https://github.com/JuliaLang/juliaup#installation)

 ### Installing DECAES

 There are two ways to install DECAES:

-1. Use the example script `decaes.jl` or MATLAB function `decaes.m` provided by this repository; DECAES will automatically be installed (if necessary) when used through these interfaces
+1. Use the example script `decaes.jl`, MATLAB function `decaes.m`, or Python module `decaes.py` provided by this repository; DECAES will automatically be installed (if necessary) when used through these interfaces

 2. Start `julia` from the command line, type `]` to enter the package manager REPL mode (the `julia>` prompt will be replaced by a `pkg>` prompt), and enter the following command: